-- Affirm the investigation findings; - Remand the case to the investigator based on: - (a) Procedural errors that affected the outcome of the investigation; or - (b) New and significant material information that has become available and was not available previously to a person exercising reasonable diligence, which information could have affected the outcome of the proceeding; or - Remand the case to a new investigator if the Appeal Officer finds that the investigator had a conflict of interest or bias for or against Complainants or Respondents generally or an individual Complainant or Respondent that affected the outcome of the matter.
+- a.
+Affirm the investigation findings; - b.
+Remand the case to the investigator based on: - (1) Procedural errors that affected the outcome of the investigation; or

+- (2) New and significant material information that has become available and was not available previously to a person exercising reasonable diligence, which information could have affected the outcome of the proceeding; or - c.
+Remand the case to a new investigator if the Appeal Officer finds that the investigator had a conflict of interest or bias for or against Complainants or Respondents generally or an individual Complainant or Respondent that affected the outcome of the matter.